Buying Radios and Amateur Radio Parts in Australia

 • Due to the distance Australia is from other countries of manufacture, as well as transport distances in Australia (between cites and ports), this increases costs (as well as time for delivery)

-• And naturally this is the case for parts as well, particularly parts for primarily Amateur use (e.g. pre-built Amateur Antenna’s)
+• And naturally this is the case for parts as well, particularly parts primarily for Amateur use (e.g. pre-built Amateur Antenna’s)

 Now this does not mean we cannot obtain parts and equipment, as there are a number of retailers who are set up as online businesses (yes, with someone that you can talk to or at least email) and this appears to be the model that most of these retailers are choosing (especially post-Covid).